Ash1708/Akash_Sports_Researcher/README.md

 Result             : The current study demonstrates that true midfielders and offensive midfielders exhibit a positive correlation between market value and the two metrics, verticality and depth.
 Further                         analysis indicates that this correlation is particularly strong for players over 24 years old. for wing midfielders, there is a positive correlation between age and market value.
 This can                     be attributed to the age distribution of different types of midfielders.

-## Project 6: Exploratory Data Analysis of football player data_EA Sports (https://github.com/Ash1708/Exploratory-Data-Analysis_Football_Players/tree/main)
+## Project: Exploratory Data Analysis of football player data_EA Sports (https://github.com/Ash1708/Exploratory-Data-Analysis_Football_Players/tree/main)

 ### This was a part of my personnal project to explore EDA